iffy/iffycanblog/content/dreaming-of-math.md

 > Why is the number 10 written with two digits?
 And why a 1 and a 0?

 Then, I'd circle the numbers 0 through 9 and say, "These are digits.
 Digits.
 Digits are the letters of numbers.
 Just like *c*, *a*, *k* and *e* are the letters that form *cake*, the digits *1* and *0* form the number *10*.
-Here's your second and third assignment:
+Here's your second and third assignments:

 > How many numbers can you think of that only have one digit?

 and

-> How many numbers can you think of that have two digits?
+> How many numbers can you think of that have one or two digits?

 I might ask them to write down this assignment... or find some other means of distraction so that I could quickly dress up in this costume<span class="aside">I think my classroom might have a phone booth in it just for things like this.</span>: